Skip to main content

 No nicotine product is completely safe.
 Nicotine is addictive and has mild cardiovascular effects.
 But the question most people are actually asking is: "Are nicotine pouches significantly less harmful than what I'm currently using?"

-If you are a smoker, the answer is an unequivocal yes.
-If you are a snus user, pouches remove the last tobacco-related risk factor.
-If you are a non-user, the answer is that starting any nicotine product introduces risk where none existed.
+If you are switching from cigarettes, the current evidence points to a lower-risk profile than continuing to smoke.
+If you already use snus, pouches remove the tobacco leaf component but still deliver addictive nicotine.
+If you are a non-user, starting any nicotine product introduces risk where none previously existed.

 The evidence base will grow stronger over the coming years as longitudinal studies mature.
-Based on current toxicological data, clinical exposure studies, and the strong Swedish snus precedent, nicotine pouches represent one of the lowest-risk nicotine delivery methods available.
+Based on current toxicological data, clinical exposure studies, and the Swedish snus precedent, nicotine pouches are generally discussed as a lower-risk smoke-free format for adult smokers, while still carrying addiction and oral-health considerations.
+Based on our catalog of 700+ tobacco-free pouches across 56 brands, every product is tobacco-leaf-free — avoiding the tobacco-leaf pathway associated with tobacco-specific nitrosamines.

-If you are considering switching from cigarettes to nicotine pouches, start with a strength that matches your current nicotine intake.
-Most pack-a-day smokers find strong pouches (6–12mg) satisfy their cravings.
+If you are considering switching from cigarettes to nicotine pouches, avoid treating milligram labels as a precise medical conversion.
+Many adult smokers compare strong pouches (6–12mg) with their existing tolerance, but starting cautiously and adjusting based on side effects is more sensible.
 New to pouches entirely?
-Our beginner's guide walks you through choosing your first can.
+Our beginner's guide walks through choosing your first can.

-Disclaimer: This article is for informational purposes only and does not constitute medical advice.
+This article is for informational purposes only and does not constitute medical advice.
 Nicotine is an addictive substance.
 If you have health concerns about nicotine use, consult a qualified healthcare professional.
-SnusFriends verifies age at checkout and sells only to adults.
+SnusFriend verifies age at checkout and sells only to adults.